SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/gem-builder.md

 All of our Gems are stored at account level.
 Once you navigate to the Gem listing page you will see all the Prophecy defined and User Defined Gems.
 You can add a new Gem or modify an existing one.

-After writing your Gem code, you can click `Preview` to see, how the Gem UI look.
+After writing your Gem code, you can click `Preview` to see how the Gem UI looks.
 You can fill in some values, and click save to check the Spark code which will be generated for the Gem.
 Finally, just publish the Gems and your Gem is ready to be used in the Pipelines.

 Please refer below video for step-by-step example: